Alex Hosking: Career

 Hosking began her singing career via a YouTube channel.
 This led to her recording her first album, Wish, in Nashville in 2012; the album has since been removed from download and streaming services.
 In the same year, she auditioned for The X Factor, reaching the Top 25 in the 'Under-25 Girls' category, and wrote the debut single, "Bodies", for Vera Blue.

 Hosking began writing music professionally in 2017, some of her early work including "Saying Something" alongside Lucas & Steve and "Skin Deep" alongside Tom Ferry.
 Her debut single, "Monsters", was released in 2019.

-In 2020, "Fake Friends", a song Hosking had written in 2017 with producer Mark Alston, was released as a collaboration with PS1, a DJ from New York City, with a music video premiering in June 2020.
+In 2020, "Fake Friends", a song Hosking had written in 2017 with producer Mark Alston, and songwriters Anne Tello and Barry MacClean was released as a collaboration with PS1, a DJ from New York City, with a music video premiering in June 2020.
 The song entered the UK Official Singles Chart in the same month, eventually peaking at number 19 in September 2020.
 By September 2020, the song was certified Silver by the British Phonographic Industry, and was eventually certified Gold in June 2021.

 In 2021, Hosking released a second song alongside PS1, entitled "Life Goes On".
 The song peaked at number 41 in the Official Singles Chart.